 WinGD is a leading developer of low-speed Gas and Diesel engines used for propulsion power in merchant shipping.
 These engines are utilized for the propulsion of all types of deep-sea ships world-wide, such as oil and product tankers, bulk carriers, car carriers, general cargo ships and container ships.
 The company continues the long tradition of the Sulzer Diesel Engine business founded in 1898.
 WinGD's headquarters is located in Winterthur, Switzerland.
 WinGD has extensive state-of-the-art research and training facilities at its Diesel Technology Centre located in Oberwinterthur.
-WinGD is owned by China State Shipbuilding Corporation (CSSC).
+WinGD has services and operations worldwide and is owned by China State Shipbuilding Corporation (CSSC).

-The majority of the WinGD staff in Switzerland is located at the office premises in the centre of Winterthur, working on all aspects of research and development (R&D), design, operational and manufacturing support, marketing and sales.
-Currently, there are more than 340 people working at WinGD worldwide.
+The majority of the WinGD staff in Switzerland are located at the office premises in the centre of Winterthur, working on all aspects of research and development (R&D), design, operational and manufacturing support, marketing and sales.
+Currently, there are more than 360 people working at WinGD worldwide.

 In the Winterthur headquarters, WinGD is strongly committed to Research & Development.
 The activities of the department are focused on the development of leading technologies for application on a new generation of low-speed engines.
 In addressing the future challenges of tightening emission regulations and requirements for alternative fuels, WinGD seeks to achieve the best possible economic and environmental performance for its customers.
 WinGD’ Research & Development activities focus on products and solutions that are fuel-efficient, reliable and safe, self-diagnostic, cost-efficient to operate, and produce minimal environmental impact throughout their lifecycles.
 WinGD is also the leader in low-pressure Dual-Fuel Technology.
 Gas is widely acknowledged as the fuel of the future; low pressure low-speed gas engines are strongly established as main engines for LNG carriers, and growth into all merchant sectors is increasing.